lucadado/masscannerpy/README.md

 # masscannerpy
-A Masscanner script made in python for scan server minecraft
+A Masscan script made in python for scan server minecraft

 # Requirements
 - Masscan